smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 `develop` branch, earning a seat in the release train for the upcoming VCMI 1.7

-This means MMAI will finally see proper playtesting by human players.
+This means MMAI will finally see proper playtesting from human players.
 I have been collecting gameplay feedback from early testers in the VCMI community, and I expect much more to follow.
 Sadly, the feedback has been mostly negative so far :( Players seem to have rather high expectations, reporting the